Saving money each month means more money in your pocket.

 Care.com is fantastic for connecting you with hundreds of families who are in search of a full-time nanny, part-time nanny, or an occasional babysitter.
 You can even be a educational tutor or a dog walker through Care.com.

-If I had a dollar for every time I’ve used Groupon to save money each month, I’d be a very rich woman.
+If I had a dollar for every time I’ve used Groupon to save money each month, I’d be rich.

 Oh wait, I already am because of how much I’ve saved using Groupon.